YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 GT.CM Client
 ++++++++++++++

 Nodem can be configured to function as a `GT.CM client <../AdminOpsGuide/gtcm.html#gt-cm-client>`_, allowing it to connect with a remote database.
-The :code:`ipAddress` and/or :code:`tcpPort` property can be set in the :code:`open()` method, allowing Nodem to set up the environment to connect with a YottaDB database on a remote sever that already has a GT.CM server listening at that address and port.
+The :code:`ipAddress` and/or :code:`tcpPort` property can be set in the :code:`open()` method, allowing Nodem to set up the environment to connect with a YottaDB database on a remote server that already has a GT.CM server listening at that address and port.
 If only :code:`ipAddress` or :code:`tcpPort` is defined, the other one will be set with a default value; 127.0.0.1 for :code:`ipAddress`, or 6789 for :code:`tcpPort`.
 Nodem will then set the :code:`$ydb_cm_NODEM` environment variable for that Nodem process only, with the address and port in the :code:`open()` call, e.g.,

 .. code-block:: javascript